-KI Agriculture Park – A 30-acre facility showcasing successful and sustainable methods of growing food to meet Hawaii Island’s food security needs.
-Specific programming explores the connection we have to the food we eat through a multitude of agricultural methods and how best practices across historic periods can coexist in one area to restore North Hawaii’s legacy as the breadbasket of food production.
+We offer programs that explore the connection we have to the food we eat through a multitude of agricultural methods and that examine how best practices across historic periods can coexist in one area to restore North Hawaii’s legacy as the breadbasket of food production.